 Carriers are relaxing their guidelines for providers to practice out of state if they are currently not licensed in that state during the COVID-19 pandemic.
 In addition, doctors who are coming out of retirement to volunteer and provide care are extending their coverage.

-Health care workers such as nurses or respiratory therapists—who are usually covered under a private practices or hospital’s Medical Liability Insurance policy—recruited to help at a new venue should inquire whether they are covered under its insurance policy before they begin work.
+Health care workers such as nurses or respiratory therapists—who are usually covered under a private practice or hospital’s Medical Liability Insurance policy—recruited to help at a new venue should inquire whether they are covered under its insurance policy before they begin work.

 Physicians coming out of retirement to respond to the COVID-19 crisis should verify whether they should seek protection in the form of a temporary Medical Malpractice Insurance policy.